Bureaucratic Bloat

 “Oh.
 Well then…” The upper cruster ponders.
 “But how we are possibly going to turn them to our side?”

 “With chaos and deprivation.
-We pay off part of the crew to reduce the rations of the other passengers, cut back on any heat and water they may be getting, make sure the loos are backing up on their levels… Chaos and deprivation.
+We pay off part of the crew to reduce the rations of the passengers, cut back on any heat and water they may be getting, make sure the loos are backing up on their levels… Chaos and deprivation.
 Then we say to them, ‘It is such a shame that the crew are treating you so very poorly.
 Why don’t you join us and we will make everything right again.
 Just like It used to be.'”

 “Oh.
 That might work.”